Selecting the Best Arm in One-Shot Multi-Arm RCTs: The Asymptotic Minimax-Regret Decision Framework for the Best-Population Selection Problem: Introduction

 Other related works include \citet{Kitagawa2022}, who study least-favorable priors when regret is nonlinearly transformed, and broader ranking/subset-selection problems \citep[e.g.,][]{GuKoenker2023}.
 We also do not address covariate-based treatment assignment or its multi-arm extensions \citep[e.g.,][]{Stoye2009,Stoye2012,Kitagawa2018,Athey2021}.

 $ $

 The remainder of the article is organized as follows.
-Section \ref{sec:Characterization-of-the} characterizes the general DM's MMR-optimal decision rule when rewards follow a fully-supported location family.
-Section \ref{sec:The-MVN-Best} applies the general result to the MVN-distributed rewards and characterizes scaling of the problem by sample size.
+Section \ref{sec:Characterization-of-the} characterizes the general DM's MMR-optimal decision rule when rewards follow a fully-supported multivariate location family.
+Section \ref{sec:The-MVN-Best} applies the general result to the MVN-distributed rewards and characterizes the properties of MVN-MMR decision rule.
 Section \ref{sec:First-order-Asymptotic-Approxima} provides the asymptotic approximation results when the rewards are only asymptotically MVN distributed.
 Section \ref{sec:Applications} provides numerical examples.
 Section \ref{sec:Conclusion} concludes.